SandharbhGupta/Weather-Forecast-Zeopat/README.md

           npm install
       Start the frontend development server:
           npm run dev
-      Go to  http://localhost:3000 from your device.
+  Access the Application: Open your browser and navigate to http://localhost:3000